msdale/note-taker/README.md

 ## Usage

-To execute the application click on the following link https://msdale-note-taker.herokuapp.com/, or execute locally by starting up the node server with the command; 'npm start', or 'node server.js', then connect to 'localhost:3002'.
+To execute the application click on the following link https://msdale-note-taker.herokuapp.com/, or execute locally by starting up the node server with the command; 'npm start', or 'node server.js' from within the root directory of the cloned repository, then connect to 'localhost:3002'.

 See demo of how to use the note-taker application: